fanteastick/quartz-test/content/hobbies/cool things online/Docker best practices.md

 To make new software easier to run, you can use `ENV` to update the `PATH` environment variable for the software your container installs.
 For example, `ENV PATH=/usr/local/nginx/bin:$PATH` ensures that `CMD ["nginx"]` just works.

-The `ENV` instruction is also useful for providing the required environment variables specific to services you want to containerize, such as Postgres’s `PGDATA`.
+The `ENV` instruction is also useful for providing the required environment variables specific to services you want to containerize, such as Postgres's `PGDATA`.

 Lastly, `ENV` can also be used to set commonly used version numbers so that version bumps are easier to maintain, as seen in the following example: